-The Plan is a 401(k) and profit sharing defined contribution retirement plan covering all employees of the Company, its subsidiaries and affiliates, who are at least 18 years of age and become eligible the first day of the quarter following the employee's date of hire.
+The Plan is a 401(k) and profit sharing defined contribution retirement plan covering all employees of Regency Centers Corporation and its subsidiaries and affiliates ("the Company"), who are at least 18 years of age and become eligible the first day of the quarter following the employee's date of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").